jhaynie/iphonesim/README.template.md

   --stderr <stderr file path>     The path where stderr of the simulator will be redirected to (defaults to stderr of ios-sim)
   --timeout <seconds>             The timeout time to wait for a response from the Simulator.
-Default value: 30 seconds --args <...>                    All following arguments will be passed on to the application
+Default value: 30 seconds --args <...>                    All following arguments will be passed on to the application --devicetypeid <device type>    The id of the device type that should be simulated (Xcode6+).
+Use 'showdevicetypes' to list devices.
+                                  e.g "com.apple.CoreSimulator.SimDeviceType.Resizable-iPhone6, 8.0"
+DEPRECATED in 3.x, use devicetypeid instead:
+  --sdk <sdkversion>              The iOS SDK version to run the application on (defaults to the latest) --family <device family>        The device type that should be simulated (defaults to `iphone') --retina                        Start a retina device --tall                          In combination with --retina flag, start the tall version of the retina device (e.g. iPhone 5 (4-inch))
+  --64bit                         In combination with --retina flag and the --tall flag, start the 64bit version of the tall retina device (e.g. iPhone 5S (4-inch 64bit))
 ```

 Installation